 Osaka Style Okonomiyaki with Prawns and Bacon

 Introduction to Japanese Pancake:

-The Osaka-style or “Kansai-style” Okonomiyaki uses a batter comprising flour, eggs, grated nagaimo yam, dashi stock, and shredded cabbage.
-This batter can be further enriched with additions like pork belly, shrimp, squid, or even cheese.
-Once cooked, it’s generously draped in a sweet-savoury sauce, mayonnaise, and garnished with dried bonito flakes and green onions.
+• Osaka-Style (Kansai-Style) Okonomiyaki: This popular version features a batter made from flour, eggs, grated nagaimo yam, dashi stock, and shredded cabbage.
+Additional ingredients like pork belly, shrimp, squid, or cheese are often mixed in.
+Once cooked, the pancake is drizzled with a rich, sweet-savory Okonomiyaki sauce, mayonnaise, and topped with bonito flakes and green onions.

-Osaka Style Okonomiyaki with Prawns and Bacon: Detailed Step-by-Step Video Guide:
+Osaka Style Okonomiyaki with Prawns and Bacon Detailed Step-by-Step Recipe & Video Guide:

+Osaka Style Okonomiyaki with Prawns and Bacon